-A study showed that 55% of people are willing to pay for a guaranteed good experience, which means that the experience you provide at your fitness studio is crucial.
+A study showed that customer service centric companies are 60% more profitable than those that aren’t.
+Which means that the experience you provide at your fitness studio is crucial.

 And as saturated as the fitness industry is, you want to make sure that your studio stands out.
 These 7 customer service strategies help you do that.